2020–21 Celtic F.C. season

-The 2020–21 season was Celtic's 132nd season of competitive football.
-They competed in the Scottish Premiership, League Cup, Scottish Cup, UEFA Champions League and UEFA Europa League.
+The 2020–21 season was Celtic's 127th season of competitive football.
+They competed in the Scottish Premiership, Scottish Cup, League Cup, UEFA Champions League and UEFA Europa League.
 The club failed to win a trophy for first time since 2010.

 Pre-season and friendlies

 Celtic held a pre-season training camp in Loughborough (England), before continuing their preparations in France with friendlies against Nice, Lyon and Paris Saint-Germain.
 They rounded off pre-season with friendlies against Ross County and Hibernian at Celtic Park.

 Scottish Premiership

 The Scottish Premiership fixture list was announced on 6 July 2020.
 Celtic began their title defence against Hamilton Academical at Celtic Park.